Yes! We are welcoming back audiences for all forums at the City Club.

-Reservations can be made online, over the phone by calling 216.621.0082, or in person.
+Reservations can be made online, over the phone by calling 216.621.0082 option 1, or in person.
 Refunds will be issued for cancellations made 24 hours in advance of the forum.

 Nope!
-Almost all City Club forums are open to everybody.
+City Club forums are open to everybody.
 However, membership will get you a discount on admission and priority registration for high interest forums.

-Beyond a discount on tickets, members receive invitations to special events and have opportunities to participate in member-led programming committees.
+Beyond a discount on tickets, members receive pre-sale ticket access to forums and invitations to special events, as well as opportunities to volunteer at forums and participate in member-led programming committees.
 Also, members all share a sense of pride in being part of something that helps to make the community and democracy a little bit stronger.
-You can view all the membership levels and benefits here, or call us and we'll talk to you about it!
+You can view all the membership levels and benefits here, or call us at 216.621.0082 option 2 and we'll talk to you about it!

 Reservations typically close 24 hours before the event begins.
-If you miss the deadline, call us and ask about the wait list.
+If you miss the deadline, call us at 216.621.0082 option 1 and ask about the wait list.
 We do our best to let everyone in, but we can't make any guarantees.
 It’s best to plan ahead and make your reservation at least 24 hours in advance.

 No, the City Club does not have a dress code, and we never have.
 Business casual is suggested because you might feel awkward in a concert shirt.
 But if that's what you have on, we hope you’ll still attend!